mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 So what is the human body?
 We don’t know what it is.
 You cannot pin it down.
 It’s vast.
 So finally, it is the entire world.
 Nothing to say means completely your body is emptiness.
 It’s pretty big.
 That’s why we say “the entire world”.

 And “the ten directions”.
 The ten directions means the spiritual dimension, and also the dimension in time.
 So your body is connected with all sentient beings which exist in space and time.
 That is your human body.
 So that’s why you cannot pin down what is your human body.
 At that time, that body is called Buddha’s body.
 Beyond purity or impurity, we say Buddha body.
-Or technically, we say dharma body – dharmakaya.
-Dharmakaya is completely beyond your speculation.
-Anyway your body is dharmakaya.
+Or technically, we say dharma body – dharmakāya.
+Dharmakāya is completely beyond your speculation.
+Anyway your body is dharmakāya.

 That’s why first he mentions like this.
 That why observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.